 Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgements and prior to the references.
 If no conflict exists, please state that ‘The Author(s) declare(s) that there is no conflict of interest’.

-Information on informed consent to report individual cases or case series must also be included in the manuscript.
+Information on informed consent to report individual cases or case series should be included in the manuscript text.
 A statement is required regarding whether informed consent for patient information and images to be published was provided by the patient(s) or a legally authorized representative – see text in bold below.

 Please also refer to the ICMJE Recommendations for the Protection of Research Participants.